zxynj/zxynj-personal-website/content/post/knn_in_r_and_python_wb.md

 ## The best K is 30 based on 10-fold CV.
 ```

-Note that 30 is returned as the best K while it is 17 from R. This can be caused by different CV partitions when using different packages.
+Note that 30 is returned as the best K while it is 17 from R. This can be caused by the different CV partitions when using different packages.
 R caret doesn't return the average and the standard error of the training set for CV procedure.

 The CV evaluation score table is below.